oddstream/gosol/README.md

 * R - restart deal
 * S - save current position ('bookmark')
 * L - load/return to a previously saved position
+* H - hint/help - show movable cards
 * C - collect cards to the foundations
-* A - collect all cards to the foundations
 * 2 - switch to two colors of cards (black and red)
-* 4 - switch to four colors of cards (black, red, dark orange and indigo)
+* 4 - switch to four colors of cards (black, red, dark blue and dark green)

 ### What about scores?